What is Antiphony?

 Every /api/v1/* endpoint, generated from the Zod schemas.
 Browse →

 Antiphony is infrastructure and a protocol, not a finished app.
-It gives you identity, audio posts, replies, and transcription behind one API — and a set of dev.antiphony.* AT Protocol lexicons that define those records portably.
+It gives you audio posts, replies, and transcription behind one API — and a set of dev.antiphony.* AT Protocol lexicons that define those records portably.
+It deliberately does not give you identity: accounts, profiles, and sign-in stay with the app that calls it, which asserts who is acting on each request.
 The product experience, and the higher-level features a given app layers on (telephony, hosted distribution, teams, billing), belong to whatever you build on top.

 Vox Pop is one such app.
 Anything Antiphony stores — an audio prompt and the replies it draws — is a dev.antiphony.audio.post; how an app presents that, who it lets reply, and what it charges for are app decisions, not protocol ones.